jlehrer1/touchid-for-sudo/README.md

 contains all the clean backups of the edited root files.

-Although this method should be safe theoretically, it's not a bad idea to make a Time Machine backup.
-Although the changes seem trivial, changing root files can lead to weird behavior that is very hard to track down.
+Although this method should be safe theoretically, it's not a bad idea to make a Time Machine backup since changing root files can lead to weird behavior that is very hard to track down.